 This year, Showcase, Tatnall's advanced theater class, will put on its 44th performance.

 Last June, 22 Upper School choir members had the unique opportunity to perform in Rome at Santa Maria degli Angeli e dei Martiri, the Vatican and the Pantheon.

-Tatnall's Preschool artists displayed their recycled 3D sculptures at the Brandywine Hundred Library as part of the Wilmington Art Loop.
+Tatnall's Early Childhood artists displayed their recycled 3D sculptures at the Brandywine Hundred Library as part of the Wilmington Art Loop.

 In 2016, choir members traveled to D.C. where they performed at Vice President Joe Biden's holiday party.

 Faculty Profile: Stephanie Silverman

 Upper School art teacher Stephanie Silverman has received the National Eastern Region Art Educator of the Year Award for helping students cultivate their artistic talents.
 "Effective teaching is truly a synergy, a reciprocity between student and teacher, and the relative success and effectiveness of both parties is so contingent upon the mututal inspiration and dynamic of the partnership," she says.